Temmo23/HLL_CRCON_Live_topstats/README.md

 ## Features
 - can be called anytime with `!top` chat command (configurable)
 - will be displayed to all players at game's end.
-- VIPs will only be given at game's end.
+- You can choose to give VIPs at game's end (you can define the number of top players that will receive one, and it's duration).

 ## Observed scores